parkererickson/AutoDD/README.md

 # AutoDD
 Automatically does the "due diligence" for you.

-If you want to know what shares people are talking about in r/pennystocks, this is the tool for you.
+If you want to know what stocks people are talking about in r/pennystocks over at Reddit, this is the tool for you.

 ## Installation
 There is a ``Pipfile`` for pipenv, if you are into that.
 It was automatically